After knowing of the most “common” strokes in racket sports, let's look at a specific gesture that is only used in padel: the tray.

 3- the non-dominant hand in the direction of the side grid

-This 3 in 1 movement, with practice, will be automated, so you will always be ready to play the right way. bandeja.
+This 3 in 1 movement, with practice, will become automated and you will therefore always be ready to play the bandeja correctly.

 Please note: remember to raise the elbow of the dominant arm to face height to facilitate the plateau position.